Cadify Library

 - Cadify watches the local library folder for file and folder events: create, change, rename, delete.

-- When a file is created or changed, Cadify computes a content hash and uploads the file to Dropbox if the content is new or changed.
+- When a file is created or changed, Cadify computes a content hash and uploads the file to Cadify Cloud if the content is new or changed.

 - When a file or folder is renamed or deleted locally, Cadify updates the cloud copy in the app folder accordingly.